AdarshSrivatsa98/Calculator-Behaviour/multiplication.md

 And I type in "A number with opposite sign"
 And I press "equals"

-Then: I see the "solution" as the result
+Then: I see the "Solution with negative sign" as the result

 ## Scenario: Zero value multiplication